-The purpose of seminars, which are attended by Master and Ph.D. students, is to drill down on particular topics of interest in the research areas and introduce the students to the state of the art.
-Each student will work out and present an assigned topic from research papers (Master students) or from original research on the topic (Ph.D. students).
+The purpose of seminars and projects is to drill down on particular topics of interest in the research areas and introduce the students to the state of the art.
+In the projects, each student will work out and present an assigned topic from research papers or from original research on the topic.